-Clicks Group's diluted HEPS performance was 13.3% which is within the target range for 100% vesting of the award, and above the minimum required target of 8% three-year CAGR for 100% vesting to occur, as evidenced in the graph below.
+Clicks Group's diluted HEPS performance was 11.5% which is within the target range for 100% vesting of the award, and above the minimum required target of 8% three-year CAGR for 100% vesting to occur, as evidenced in the graph below.

-Clicks Group's TSR performance was 16.5% which is above the group's minimum required target of 9% three-year CAGR for 100% vesting to occur and within the target range for 200% vesting of the award, as evidenced in the graph below.
+Clicks Group's TSR performance was 7.7% which was below the group's minimum required target of 9% three-year CAGR for 100% vesting to occur as evidenced in the graph below.